 It is considered that this type of non-statutory local based approach that engages with the public and addresses key issues such as movement, public realm, open space, community facilities, education, greening etc., will allow for locally based strategies to be developed that can inform future actions and investment by the Council.
-Other plans such as 'The Dorset Street Together Plan' is an example of a local initiative that could be used to inform the future LEIP for this area.
+Other plans such as the 'Greater Dorset Street Plan' is an example of a local initiative that could be used to inform the future LEIP for this area.